09 Feb The Gecko Grip

 I’ve always gotten irritated when trying to serve something from a hot pan where the pan is larger than the trivet — as you cut down, or slide a spatula under the food, the pan rocks.
 And there I am, trying to steady the pan, use the spatula and hold a plate all at once . . .
 GRRR!
 Since you can put a Gecko Grip at each end of the pan, it won’t rock and try to get away from you.
 Ditto for taking cookies off a cookie sheet.
 It’s like having exactly the right size trivet for any pan!

 Even if a dish isn’t hot, the Gecko Grips make a great nonslip pad for serving dishes.
 I used them under a platter of crackers, cheese and sausage and again it was nice to have it be both nonslip and non-tippy.

-It also is a easy and convenient jar opener.
-I don’t have the world’s best grip due to some stupid sports injuries over the years, and am always fumbling around to find a damp rag or my large trivet to use to grip the lid.
+It also is an easy and convenient jar opener.
+I don’t have the world’s best grip due to some stupid sports injuries over the years and am always fumbling around to find a damp rag or my large trivet to use to grip the lid.
 I found that I’m just leaving my Gecko Grips on the counter and grabbing one of them and wrapping it around the outside of the lid.
 With small bottles, I grab the tails for some added leverage in getting the lid off.

-Silicone is also really easy to wash off; there’s little that will stain it in my experience and should you get food around the raised circles, a nail brush or toothbrush easily gets it out.
+Silicone is also really easy to wash off; there’s little that will stain it in my experience and should you get food around the raised circles, a nail brush or toothbrush easily get it out.